Who wouldn’t want passive income that flows in with little or no effort on your part?

 14. Credit Card Rewards

 Going along with the previous point, credit card rewards are a great way to make some money passively.
 You can earn cash back, points that can be used for travel, or cash in your points for gift cards.
 My go-to credit card is a cash rewards card that allows me to earn 2% cash back for every purchase.
 Over the course of a year that adds up to a significant amount for someone who puts every possible expense on a credit card (see this list of the best cash back credit cards).

 I also have other credit cards that earn higher percentages of cash back for certain purposes.
-Both the Chase Freedom card and the Discover It card will earn 5% cash back on purchases in specific categories that rotate each month.
+The Chase Freedom card will earn 5% cash back on purchases in specific categories that rotate each month.
 I love being able to rack up 5% cash back for things I need to buy anyway, like groceries and gas.

 → Visit this page to see an updated list of the best cash back and cash rewards credit cards.